 Health Benefits of Blueberries

-Blueberries are not only delicious, they are also nutritious.
+Blueberries are not only delicious, but they are also nutritious.
 One cup of blueberries contains 24% of the daily allowance of Vitamin C and 14% allowance of dietary fiber, as well as potassium, calcium, magnesium, potassium, and Vitamin K. Blueberries are chock full of antioxidants, phytonutrients, and are cholesterol-free, making them a heart-healthy option.

 There are several substitutes in this honey blueberry oat muffins recipe you should be aware of that make this healthier than the typical blueberry muffin recipe.
 You can mix and match the ingredients to conform with your own dietary restrictions.

 Almond Flour – Almond flour has more nutrients, including manganese and protein, is low in carbohydrates, and has more fiber.
 It also adds sweetness to the muffin.

 Almond Milk – I use almond milk instead of regular cows milk.
 Almond milk has fewer calories, sugar, and less saturated fats than dairy.
 For this recipe, I use unsweetened vanilla almond milk.